WB-PIDA-Data-Science-Shop/pigographs/README.md

 ### 1. Restoring Dependencies

-Before running any scripts, restore package versions from renv.lock.
+Before running any scripts, restore package versions from renv.lock byr running the following chunk.
 From the project root:

 ``` r
 # Locate project root and restore packages